zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

    ![](images/49.png " ")

-   Here, we see that the dp has successfully installed new Oracle Home.
+   Here, we see that the dp has successfully installed new Oracle home.

-## Task 7: Migrate Listener to New Upgraded Home
+## Task 7: Migrate Listener to New Upgraded home

 1. In the above task 6, we had submitted migrate listener already.
 If this needs to be submitted separately, then we had to uncheck migrate listener task ( review step 3 of previous task).
 As we have already submitted the dp to migrate listener, we can now change its schedule to run immediately.
 Navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select migrate dp.